Rising from the ashes

 The Dexamenes Seaside Hotel is located on Kourouta Beach on the northwestern tip of the Peloponnese, with uninterrupted views of the Ionian Sea.
 It wasn’t always this way, though.
 Dexamenes has a remarkable industrial history that is reflected in its architecture.
-The modern hotel was built in an abandoned wine factory from the 1920s.
-Over 30 empty concrete tanks, such as the one shown, that once pumped wine directly onto waiting ships are now home to luxury breezy bedrooms with sea views.
+The modern hotel was built in an abandoned wine factory in the 1920s.
+Over 30 empty concrete tanks, such as the one shown, that once pumped wine directly onto waiting for ships are now home to luxury breezy bedrooms with sea views.

 The ramshackle wine factory was converted into this gorgeous beach-front boutique hotel by Athens-based k-studio after owner Nikos Karaflos realized a childhood dream to breathe new life into the decaying structures.
 They took great care to preserve its raw industrial beauty as well as its architectural heritage.
 Materials such as concrete, steel, wood, engineered glass, and reclaimed bricks all contribute to the hotel’s sensitive and eye-catching design.